 As we all know, the Conservative Party has won the previous election by a clear majority to the detriment of the Labour Party, bringing clarity to what will be the political scenario of the next UK government.
 Obviously, the main task will be having the Brexit Withdrawal Agreement Bill ratified by the European Parliament by the 31st of January 2020, but we need to be aware that another deadline not less important will lead a tax change and issues to be addressed in February Budget.

 The Withdrawal Agreement vote, which took place on the 23rd of December 2019, led to the approval of the Brexit deal.
 This bill must still go on to further scrutiny in Parliament but it is expected to be passed easily following the Conservatives majority.
 Once the Withdrawal Agreement is passed, the European Parliament still needs to ratify the deal before the 31st of January 2020 deadline for Brexit to happen.
 This new deal includes changes to the one backed in October.
 The Withdrawal Agreement Bill legally prohibits the government from extending the transition period beyond the 31st of December 2020.
 This is a significant change as Boris Johnson will have 11 months, from the moment the UK departs the EU on the 31st of January Brexit deadline, to close the trade deal with the EU.
 During this transition, period the UK remains part of the EU but will not participate in EU meetings and votes.
 However, the EU and the UK will negotiate their future relationship.
 A comprehensive free trade agreement (FTA) is expected with zero tariffs on most goods and services and minimal border checks.
 If an FTA cannot be concluded on time, businesses could be subject to disruptions and additional costs from the 1st of January 2021.
-However, these hypotheses seem to be quite remote as both parties have started to be willing to negotiate trade agreements in the foreseeable future.
+However, these hypotheses seem to be quite remote as both parties have started to be willing to start negotiating trade agreements in the foreseeable future.

 IMPLICATIONS ON TAX POLICIES